mengchuxu97/CS_BGM/README.md

     $ ./setup/download_data.sh
     ```

-2. The following command will unzip the trained model weights for the experiments:
+2. The following command will unzip the pretrained model weights for the experiments:

    ```shell
    $ unzip models.zip